 Here’s what Visual Studio 2010 looks like by default when you debug the simplest possible project with the default release-build optimizations.
 I don’t understand why VS has such trouble with this program given that argc and argv are quite plainly sitting on the stack.
 I don’t think that argc is really 0x00a31330.

 Before somebody fires up Visual Studio 2012 and tells me that it lies just as much as previous versions let me clarify my claim.
 Visual Studio 2012 ships with support for optimized debugging, but this support is off by default.

 If your Internet attention span has been exceeded already then feel free to stop now.
-Just remember to upgrade to Visual Studio 2012 and add /d2Zi+ to your compiler command line.
+Just remember to upgrade to Visual Studio 2012 or beyond and add /d2Zi+ (/Zo) to your compiler command line.
 The next time you are looking at a crash dump from a customer, a release-only bug, or you just happen to be debugging optimized code, you’ll thank yourself for doing this preparatory work.

 This feature is important enough to justify upgrading Visual Studio.
 I wish I’d realized it was there six months ago.
 Better late than never.

 Optimized debugging of main() is not particularly compelling, but the feature works well beyond that.
 Here is a shot of the locals window while debugging Fractal eXtreme after doing the upgrade and /d2Zi+ dance.
 The displayed values are now accurate where before they were wrong, and the debugger now knows when variables have been optimized away:

 Note that there is a difference between “optimized away” and “out of scope”.
 In an optimized build a variable may cease to exist prior to the end of its scope.
 This would be a flagrant violation of the C++ standard but the “as-if” rule permits this vital optimization.

 VS 2010 together with windbg had some modest support for this capability, but it really didn’t work well.
 This is much better.